LRemp/LRemp/README.md

 # 🌌 About me

 I am software developer with a bachelor degree of software engineering.
-I have strong foundation in development of backend services and APIs.
+I have strong foundation in development of backend services and APIs using .NET 8.0, node.js.
 I extensively have worked with backend and frontend technologies in my bachelor studies projects.
 Also I have worked as a freelance developer, specificaly working on FiveM platform projects.
 I have over 4 years of experience with Lua, HTML, JS, CSS and other frontend technologies, such as react.js.

 # ✨ Technologies stack